-§811.34.Vocational Educational Training.
+§811.34.
+Vocational Educational Training.

-(a) A Board shall determine, on a case-by-case basis, whether to authorize, arrange, or refer individuals for training in vocational job skills or knowledge in specific occupational areas.

-(b) The vocational educational training shall:

-(1) relate to the types of jobs available in the labor market;

-(2) be consistent with employment goals identified in the individual's employability plan, when possible; and

-(3) be subject to the time limitations as detailed in §811.41.
+- (a) A Board shall ensure that a determination is made, on a case-by-case basis, whether to authorize, arrange, or refer individuals for training in vocational job skills or knowledge in specific occupational areas. - (b) The vocational educational training shall: - (1) relate to the types of jobs available in the labor market; - (2) be consistent with employment goals identified in the individual's employability plan, when possible; and - (3) be subject to the time limitations as detailed in §811.51.

-§811.35.Parenting Skills Training.
+§811.35.
+Parenting Skills Training.

-A Board shall determine, on a case-by-case basis, whether to authorize, arrange, or refer individuals for parenting skills training including one or more of the following: nutrition education, budgeting and life skills, and instruction on the necessity of physical and emotional safety for children.
+A Board shall ensure that a determination is made, on a case-by-case basis, whether to authorize, arrange, or refer individuals for parenting skills training including one or more of the following: nutrition education, budgeting and life skills, and instruction on the necessity of physical and emotional safety for children.

-§811.36.Educational Services.
+§811.36.
+Educational Services.

-A Board shall determine, on a case-by-case basis, whether to authorize, arrange, or refer individuals for the following educational or other training services:
+A Board shall ensure that a determination is made, on a case-by-case basis, whether to authorize, arrange, or refer individuals for the following educational or other training services: